profsmith89/ctps/_sources/chap01.md

 ## End of File (EOF)

 The second approach hinges on knowing when `readline` successfully reads a line from the input file and when it doesn't.
-To get a feel for what this means, let's return to our `seuss.py` script,[^fn10] which always reads the first two lines from the input file, and think about an input for which this is a seemingly bad idea.
+To get a feel for what this means, let's return to our `seuss.py` script,[^fn14] which always reads the first two lines from the input file, and think about an input for which this is a seemingly bad idea.
 Once you've taken a moment to decide upon a problematic input file, work through the next "You Try It" block.

 ```{admonition} You Try It
 Use your IDE to open `CatInTheHat.txt` and delete all but the first line.
 It should now look like the contents of `Cat1.txt` in the `txts` folder.
 It might be problematic to ask our script, which expects a file with at least two lines, to read a file with just one.
 But let's try it anyway: Once you've changed `CatInTheHat.txt`, click the Run button.
 ```

-Despite the fact that `seuss.py` tries to read more lines than are in the file, it correctly prints the input text file.[^fn11] Why?
+Even though `seuss.py` tries to read more lines than are in the file, it correctly prints the input text file.[^fn15] Why?
 What does `readline` do when it attempts to read beyond the end of the input file?

 Let's head back to the interactive Python interpreter.
 In it, run the first line of our script, i.e., call `open` and name the object it computes `my_open_book`.
 Now type `help(my_open_book)` and hit enter.
 The interpreter answers assuming we want to know what we can do with the object that our variable `my_open_book` names.
 What a nice feature of the Python `help` command!